 The eight Founders of Sigma Alpha Mu were all of the Jewish faith, and it naturally followed that they attracted to their brotherhood men of similar background.
 They believed in fraternalism among Jewish college men, convinced that without it, a large number of Jewish students would be deprived of the pleasant associations and companionships they now find in most colleges.

-Sigma Alpha Mu has always acknowledged with deep appreciation its Jewish heritage and the ethical values of Judaism which have enriched its life and the lives of its members.
-With the advent of the mid-twentieth century, expressions of liberalism suggested that constitutional limitations of membership to any particular religious group was not in keeping with the ideal of democracy which had always been part of the Fraternity's creed.
+Sigma Alpha Mu has always acknowledged with a deep appreciation of its Jewish heritage and the ethical values of Judaism which have enriched its life and the lives of its members.
+With the advent of the mid-twentieth century, expressions of liberalism suggested that constitutional limitations of membership to any particular religious group were not in keeping with the ideals of democracy which had always been part of the Fraternity's creed.
 Thus, responsive to this thinking, Sigma Alpha Mu at its 1953 Convention amended its constitution, making eligible for membership any male student of good moral character who respects the ideals and traditions of the Fraternity.

 Sigma Alpha Mu's profound interest in matters of culture and education was clearly manifested many years ago.
 For example, in 1927, when Jewish students in Rumania were subjected to merciless persecution, the Fraternity sent one of its officers to investigate conditions there.
 His report, subsequently reprinted in newspapers and magazines throughout the country, was instrumental in preventing further assaults in that country.
 Also, in 1929 Sigma Alpha Mu was the first college fraternity to award a scholarship to the Hebrew University in Palestine.

-Later, in 1935, Sigma Alpha Mu adopted as a national project the rehabilitation of refugee students.
+Later, in 1935, Sigma Alpha Mu adopted as a national project for the rehabilitation of refugee students.
 More than a score of outstanding scholars were brought over from central Europe and given the opportunity to complete their studies and research in American universities.
 These student guests, in turn, brought to the undergraduate members a broader outlook on life and an appreciation of cultural achievements.

 Our willingness to serve extends beyond campus limits to embrace the community in which the college is located.
 The range of projects grows with each passing year.
 Large or small, these civic and community endeavors are significant, enriching each participant with the inner joy of altruism when a collective effort is undertaken with genuine concern for the welfare of others.
 Bounce for Beats, a national service project copyrighted by Sigma Alpha Mu, was an innovation of the 1960s.
 Scores of chapters bouncing a basketball to symbolize the heartbeat have collected hundreds of thousands of dollars for worthy causes including the American Heart Association and Pediatric AIDS Foundation.
-Today, Sigma Alpha Mu's commitment to service continues through support of the Alzheimer's Association, our national service project.
+Today, Sigma Alpha Mu's commitment to service continues through the support of the Alzheimer's Association, our national service project.